 - 5.2.2.50i It is not possible for the driver to speak as part of the call when receiving a broadcast call.
 (I) - 5.2.2.51 If the call is a group call, the driver shall be required to request permission before being able to speak as part of the call by lifting the handset and pushing the Push-To-Talk (PTT) button.
 (M) - 5.2.2.52 During a group call, a visual indication shall be displayed on the driver's MMI to remind the driver of the need to use the PTT button.
 (M) - 5.2.2.53 The driver can not speak in a group call until permission is granted by the network after pushing the PTT button.
 (I) - 5.2.2.54 In a group call, an audible and visual indication of whether the request to talk was successful shall be provided.
 The driver shall then be able to speak as part of the call whilst the PTT button is pressed.
 (M) - 5.2.2.55 If the train moves out of the group or broadcast call area whilst the call is in progress, an audible and visual indication of the loss of call shall be provided to the driver.
-(M) - Receive incoming Railway emergency call - 5.2.2.56 Reception of this call proceeds as for a standard group or broadcast call, except that a distinctive audible and visual indication shall be provided in the cab.
+(M) - 5.2.2.55i The cab radio should provide simple MMI actions for changing between groups in shunting mode.
+Not more than 2 MMI actions should be necessary to switch between groups, i.e. to leave one group and to subscribe to another group, excluding the operations necessary to select the required group from a list or enter digits.
+(O) - Receive incoming Railway emergency call - 5.2.2.56 Reception of this call proceeds as for a standard group or broadcast call, except that a distinctive audible and visual indication shall be provided in the cab.
 (M) - 5.2.2.57 If a train-borne recorder is connected to the Cab radio, details of an incoming Railway emergency call shall be transmitted to the train-borne recorder for recording, see section 5.8.
 (M) - Confirm receipt of Railway emergency call - 5.2.2.58 An automatic confirmation shall be generated by the Cab radio at the end of the Railway emergency call as detailed in section 13.
 (M) - 5.2.2.59 Automatic confirmation of receipt of Railway emergency calls will be used to provide a means of determining which trains have received a Railway emergency call (see section 13).
 (I) - Terminate calls - 5.2.2.60 The Cab radio shall provide a means for the driver to terminate calls which he is authorised to terminate (ie all calls except Railway emergency calls not initiated by the driver and shunting group calls).
+(M)

-(M) - 5.2.2.61 For group or broadcast calls, a means to leave the call without terminating the call shall be provided.
+5.2.2.61 For group or broadcast calls, a means to leave the call without terminating the call shall be provided.
 (M)